 As usual, the API provides an abstraction to a much more granular subject area.
-In the case of our coffee machine API example, one might reasonably expect new machine models to pop up, which are to be supported by the platform.
-New models tend to provide new APIs, and it's hard to guarantee they might be adopted while preserving the same high-level API.
-And anyway, the code needs to be altered, which might lead to incompatibility, albeit unintentional.
+In the case of our coffee machine API example, one might reasonably expect new machine models to emerge, which will need to be supported by the platform.
+New models often come with new APIs, making it challenging to ensure their adoption while preserving the same high-level API.
+In any case, the API's code needs to be altered, which may lead to incompatibility, albeit unintentionally.

-Let us also stress that vendors of low-level API are not always as resolute regarding maintaining backward compatibility for their APIs (actually, any software they provide) as (we hope so) you are.
-You should be warned that keeping your API in an operational state, i.e., writing and supporting facades to the shifting subject area landscape, will be a problem of yours, and sometimes rather a sudden one.
+Let us also emphasize that vendors of low-level APIs are not always as committed to maintaining backward compatibility for their APIs (or any software they provide) as we hope you are.
+It is important to be aware that keeping your API in an operational state, which involves writing and supporting facades to the shifting subject area landscape, will be your responsibility, sometimes posing quite sudden challenges.

-Platform Drift
+3. Platform Drift

-Finally, there is a third side to the story - the "canyon" you're crossing over with a bridge of your API.
-Developers write code that is executed in some environment you can't control, and it's evolving.
+Finally, there is a third aspect to consider - the "canyon" you are crossing over with a bridge of your API.
+Developers write code that is executed in an environment beyond your control, and it evolves.
 New versions of operating systems, browsers, protocols, and programming language SDKs emerge.
-New standards are being developed and new arrangements made, some of them being backwards-incompatible, and nothing could be done about that.
+New standards are being developed and new arrangements are made, some of which are backward-incompatible, and there is nothing that can be done about that.

-Older platform versions lead to fragmentation just like older app versions do, because developers (including the API developers) are struggling with supporting older platforms, and users are struggling with platform updates - and often can't get updated at all, since newer platform versions require newer devices.
+Older platform versions contribute to fragmentation just like older app versions as developers (including the API developers) struggle to support older platforms.
+At the same time, users face challenges with platform updates.
+In many cases, they are unable to update their devices to newer platform versions since newer platform versions require newer devices.

-The nastiest thing here is that not only does incremental progress in a form of new platforms and protocols demand changing the API, but also does a vulgar fashion.
-Several years ago realistic 3d icons were popular, but since then the public taste changed in a favor of flat and abstract ones.
-UI components developers had to follow the fashion, rebuilding their libraries, either shipping new icons or replacing the old ones.
-Similarly, right now the "night mode" feature is introduced everywhere, demanding changes in a broad range of APIs.
+The most challenging aspect here is that not only does incremental progress, in the form of new platforms and protocols, necessitate changes to the API, but also the vulgar influence of trends.
+Several years ago realistic 3D icons were popular, but since then, public taste has changed in favor of flat and abstract ones.
+UI component developers had to follow the fashion, rebuilding their libraries by either shipping new icons or replacing the old ones.
+Similarly, the current trend of integrating the "night mode" feature has become widespread, demanding changes in a wide range of APIs.